 In the end, the method that you choose is entirely up to you.
 The snowball method may help you the most if you don’t mind losing money in the long term but need to free up money in the short term.
-Likewise, if you don’t need to free up money sooner than later, use the avalanche method for minimizing your interest payments.
+Likewise, if you don’t need to free up money sooner, use the avalanche method to minimize your interest payments.

 When you’ve paid off your student loans, medical debt, credit card debt, and auto loans, take a breather.
 If you want to fire away money at your mortgage, that’s great!
 Here’s my thoughts about paying down a mortgage versus investing first.